-The Deepwater Horizon Oceanic Fish Restoration Project was launched as a pilot in 2017.
-Launching the project as a pilot allowed continued engagement with vessel owners, fish dealers and other stakeholders so that NFWF and NOAA could make adjustments and enhancements for the full rollout of the project in 2018.
+The Deepwater Horizon Oceanic Fish Restoration Project launched as a pilot in 2017.
+That first year enabled continued engagement with vessel owners, seafood dealers and other stakeholders while NFWF and NOAA determined adjustments and enhancements to be made for the full rollout of the project in 2018.

 In the 2017 project year, seven vessel owners from Louisiana participated in a four-month pelagic longline repose from March 1 through June 30.
 Participants fished using greenstick gear for a collective total of 280 sea-days.

 In 2018 through 2020, the repose period took place from January 1 through June 30.
 In the 2018 project year, seven vessel owners from Louisiana and three vessel owners from Florida participated in the repose.
 In the 2019 project year, eight vessel owners from Louisiana and two vessel owners from Florida participated in the repose.
 In the 2020 project year, repose participants included seven vessel owners from Louisiana and five vessel owners from Florida.